 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new build projects.
 Refurbishment A refurbishment of a building (with no new construction), must protect any existing ecological features of value.
 Protection includes clear exclusion procedures for construction traffic/personnel and material storage, as well as physical barriers.
 Extensions to existing buildings Where a refurbishment includes new building work or infrastructure, the land on which the new build area and its associated infrastructure (e.g. roads, pavements, car parks etc) will be situated, must comply with the criteria.
 Fit Out Only Issue not applicable for Fit out-only assessments.

 No features of ecological value Where the construction zone is defined as 'land of low ecological value' and where the surrounding site contains no features of ecological value, this credit can be awarded.
 Use of a suitably qualified ecologist Where a suitably qualified ecologist is employed and has, using their professional judgement, defined the site as land of low ecological value, this assessment/judgement overrides any assessment determined using checklist A4.
 The suitably qualified ecologist must base their findings on data collected from a site visit conducted at appropriate time(s) of the year, when different plant and animal species are evident.
 The content of the Ecology Report is to be representative of the existing site's ecology prior to the commencement of initial site preparation works (i.e. before RIBA stage K, construction to practical completion).
 Where the ecologist has made no on-site visit, the credit cannot be awarded.
 See additional guidance for definition of a suitably qualified ecologist.
-Features of little or no ecological value the public or occupants by a statutory body or qualified arboriculturalist, then that feature may be exempt from the protection of ecological features requirement of this issue.
-Removal of If features of ecological value have been removed as part of site clearance features of then the development cannot achieve this credit, even if they are to be ecological value replaced as part of a new landscaping strategy.
-Site clearance For sites that have been cleared more than five years ago, the ecological value prior to purchase of the site would be its present ecological value, on the basis that in the of the site intervening five years, ecological features would have started to re-establish themselves and therefore act as an indicator of the site's ecological value.
+Features of little or no ecological value If a suitably qualified ecologist has confirmed that a feature has little or no ecological value, or where a tree is deemed to create a significant danger to the public or occupants by a statutory body or qualified arboriculturalist, then that feature may be exempt from the protection of ecological features requirement of this issue.
+Removal of features of ecological value If features of ecological value have been removed as part of site clearance then the development cannot achieve this credit, even if they are to be replaced as part of a new landscaping strategy.
+Site clearance prior to purchase of the site For sites that have been cleared more than five years ago, the ecological value of the site would be its present ecological value, on the basis that in the intervening five years, ecological features would have started to re-establish themselves and therefore act as an indicator of the site's ecological value.
 For sites that have been cleared less than five years before assessment, a suitably qualified ecologist should make an estimation of the site's ecological value immediately prior to clearance on the basis of available desktop information (including aerial photography) and the landscape type/area surrounding the site.
 Where it is not possible for the ecologists to determine that the site was of low ecological value prior to the site clearance then the credit must be withheld.